The Cost of Editing a Podcast Yourself

 That is a HUGE investment, but one that busy people are glad to pay.

-Instead of editing a podcast, you get to spend your extra 3 hours doing other things to make your podcast successful:
+Instead of editing a podcast, spend your extra 3 hours doing other things to make your podcast successful, like:

-• Interact with listeners via social media, email, or Clubhouse 🙂
+• Interacting with listeners via social media, email, or Clubhouse 🤳🏻

-What can you do to grow your audience in 3 hours a week?
+What can you do to with 3 hours a week to grow your audience?

 Instead of posting in a Facebook group and getting dozens of DMs and questions/comments from people you don’t know anything about, my process will help you quickly sift through those who are serious and best qualified to work on your show.